 Painting a molded product can be an expensive, time-consuming process.
-You have to set aside a special part of your workspace just for the painting.
+You have to set aside a special part of your workspace just for the painting, and in some cases the prepping of the part for paint.
 You have to apply several coats of primer or risk poor adhesion between the paint and the part.
 You have to employ skilled laborers who suffer health risks from being in the vicinity of potentially toxic substances and fumes.
-And, even after all of that time and effort, there’s the risk that your paint job will quickly begin to chip, flake, or crack.
+And, even after all of that time and effort, there’s the risk that your paint job will quickly begin to chip, flake, or crack if not done properly.

 But what if there was another way?
 What if there was a process that eliminated nearly all of those time and labor costs, while still producing a high-quality, aesthetically pleasing finish?

 Luckily, there is – and it’s called in-mold painting.